WED-2023/316120096/README.md

 Arnold Schwarzenegger Website
 This is a personal website dedicated to the legendary actor, bodybuilder, and politician, Arnold Schwarzenegger.
-The website provides an overview of Arnold's life, achievements, and notable works through various sections.
+The website provides an overview of Arnold's life.
-Features

 Home Section: The landing page features a full-screen background image of Arnold Schwarzenegger, setting the tone for the website.
 About Me: This section provides a brief biography of Arnold, covering his journey from a bodybuilding champion to a Hollywood superstar and later, his foray into politics as the Governor of California.